barnumbirr/i3-autodisplay-debian/README.md

 ```bash
 user@hostname~$ ./build.sh
 ```
-By default this will build i3-autodisplay 0.6 on Debian Buster.
+By default this will build i3-autodisplay 0.6 on Debian Bookworm.

 If you want to customize the build at runtime, use the following: